Get Raw Milk Aurochs

 About

-This idea of dangerous milk never crossed our earlier ancestors.
+This idea of dangerous milk never crossed our ancestors’ minds.
 Raw milk has long been revered as a life-giving, healing food.
-Some elevated milk religiously and saw dairy foods as a gift from God and Nature or however they chose to narrate it.
-In fact most of that milk wasn’t just raw, it was fermented.
+Some elevated milk religiously and saw dairy foods as a gift from God and Nature, or however they chose to narrate it.
+In fact most of that milk wasn’t just raw, it was unrefrigerated and often fermented.
 So what went wrong?

 You’ll hear the higher tier of those who oppose raw milk reference an outbreak in the 19th century where a many people became deathly ill after drinking raw milk.
-It’s true, this event occurred.
-A lot of people got sick, by the thousands.
+It’s true, this era occurred.
+People got sick by the thousands including many children.

 That’s not the whole story though, there was something else going on around that period of history that might give us a better perspective on the situation.